OpenBagTwo/FoxNap/README.md

-is an homage to the [Wolf Trap](https://www.wolftrap.org/) center for the performing arts, which was a huge fixture of my childhood), but what I kept getting hung up on was how I could source and provide the music without violating copyright--forget about adding my own personal music collection, even Youtube's "Free" [audio library](https://www.youtube.com/audiolibrary) was off-limits, as the license terms explicitly state:
+is an homage to the [Wolf Trap](https://www.wolftrap.org/) center for the performing arts, which was a huge fixture of my childhood), but what I kept getting hung up on was how I could source and provide the music without violating copyright--forget about adding my own personal music collection, even YouTube's "Free" [audio library](https://www.youtube.com/audiolibrary) was off-limits, as the license terms explicitly state:

 > You may not make available, distribute or perform the music files from this library separately